 What: What do I want to accomplish?
 (Your goals needs to be something YOU actually WANT to do)

-When: Pick a routine time and a time frame.
+When: Pick a consistent, realistic time and a time frame for your goal.

 Why: List reasons, purpose or benefits of accomplishing this goal

 Specific- “This week I am going to pack healthier snacks including a fruit or vegetable for Monday through Thursday”.

 MEASURABLE– Find ways to stay on track, make target dates and measure progress.

 How many times?
 Scale of 1-10?
 Is it a specific body weight or personal best performance for strength or endurance?
 How much?